ShreyasiPathak/multiinstance-learning-mammography/README.md

 ### Creation of preprocessed datasets
 1. Convert the dicom images to png with this [script](/src/data_processing/dicom_to_png.py). <br/>
 2. Convert the original png images to preprocessed png images (to remove irrelevant information and remove extra black background) according to our [image cleaning script](/src/data_processing/image_cleaning.py).
 Example of the results of our image preprocessing algorithm can be found [here](/image-preprocessing).
+We used these preprocessed images as input to our model.

 ### Preparation of input csv file
 1. Create the input csv file which contains the list of input instances and their corresponding groundtruth, for multi-instance and single-instance model training using the [script](/src/data_processing/input_csv_file_creation_cbis.py).